Food Security and Fishmeal Factories in The Gambia

 A Developing Solution

 Researchers have identified multiple alternatives to fishmeal factories in The Gambia.
 Their goal is to make aquaculture truly sustainable.
-Without these solutions, cassava waste, soldier-fly larvae, viruses and bacteria proteins will become the norm.
+Fish-free feeds such as seaweed, cassava waste, soldier-fly larvae, viruses and bacteria proteins and even human sewage could become the norm if their cost-effectiveness is increased.

 Algae-based aquafeeds in particular are very promising alternatives.
 With a high feed conversion ratio and the feeding of algae to tilapia and salmon, this solution can have promising results.
 Multiple companies have made breakthroughs in algae-based aquafeeds in recent years and the cost comparison to fishmeal is improving.
 Aquaculture can become a sustainable method of seafood production if it adopts algae-based feeds.